This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix in the egg yolk and vanilla, continuing to beat until everything is well combined.
+• Mix in the egg yolk and vanilla extract until fully incorporated.

-• In a different bowl, whisk together the flour, cocoa powder, and baking soda.
-Gradually incorporate these dry ingredients into the cookie dough, blending at a low speed just until the dough begins to come together.
+• In a separate bowl, whisk together the flour, cocoa powder, and baking soda.
+Slowly add to the wet ingredients, mixing on low speed until a dough forms.

 Notes